levylabpitt/Instrument-Framework/README.md

 #### 3. Repository Description

-The following files and folders are creeated from the Instrument Framework Template
+The following files and folders are created from the Instrument Framework Template

 ```Batchfile
 Instrument X\                     :: Project Root